renayearnshaw/FunctionalProgramming/README.md

    Any method that doesn't return another stream is a terminal method.
    - Reduce operations\
    These aggregate all the data to a single result.
-   A reduce operation must take two items of one type, and produce a new item of one type.
+   A reduce operation must take two items of one type, and produce a brand new item of one type.
    A reduce operation must be *associative*, ie. `(a + b) + c == a + (b + c)`, because it could be used concurrently.
+   - Collect operations\
+   These aggregate all the date to a single result, like a reduce operation.
+   Unlike a reduce operation - which produces a brand new item each time - the collect operation *mutates* data.
+   This is to avoid the expense of producing new objects for every operation.